qzc438/ontology-llm/README.md

 - Why does the Retrieval Agent have two parts `om_ontology_to_csv.py` and `om_csv_to_database.py`?
 Answer: You can simply combine these two parts together.
 We decompose this into two parts to make it easy to debug any issue that may occur in the database storage.

-- Why I find a slight difference for each run?
+- Why do I find a slight difference for each run?
 Answer: It is because https://community.openai.com/t/run-same-query-many-times-different-results/140588

 - How do I use the file `run_series_conference.py`?